Asteski/WinMac-Menu/README.md

 - Small (16x16) icons are extracted; large variant (if any) is discarded.
 - Fallback: if extraction fails the loader attempts to treat the full string as a direct `.ico` path.

 Recent submenu root & Power menu root follow: per-item icon > DefaultIcon.
-The optional "Clear Recent Items" command (when `RecentShowCleanItems=1`) has no icon.
+The optional "Clear Recent Items" command (when `RecentShowCleanItems=true`) has no icon.

 ### Theme-specific per-item icons
 You can provide different icons per theme without changing `ItemN` lines using optional sections: